SynthSAEBench: Evaluating Sparse Autoencoders on Scalable Realistic Synthetic Data: Acknowledgements

 \section{Acknowledgements}

 David Chanin was supported thanks to EPSRC EP/S021566/1 and the Machine Learning Alignment and Theory Scholars (MATS) program.
-We are grateful to Lovkush Agarwal for feedback during the project.
+We are grateful to Lovkush Agarwal, Fred Bruford, and Tasos Spiliotopoulos for feedback during the project.